kwilteam/docs/docs/introduction.md

 Kwil is a framework for leveraging relational databases as standalone, byzantine fault tolerant networks.
 Kwil extends the functionality of traditional relational databases by providing a practical Byzantine Fault Tolerant (pBFT) layer on top of existing engines, enforcing rules necessary for building secure, decentralized data stores.

 Each Kwil network runs its own permissionless Proof-of-Stake (PoS) or permissioned Proof-of-Authority (PoA) blockchain, enabling projects to have a high-degree of configurability over their networks.
-With Kwil, applications and products can determine how, where, and by whom nodes are run in their blockchain
+With Kwil, applications and products can determine how, where, and by whom nodes are run in their blockchain.

 **Have a question?
 Join our [Discord](<https://discord.com/invite/HzRPZ59Kay>)!**